xeruf/mostr/README.md

 The currently active task is automatically time-tracked.
 To stop time-tracking completely, simply move to the root of all tasks.
+Time-tracking by default recursively summarizes

+### Priorities

+Task priorities can be set as any natural number, with higher numbers denoting higher priorities.
+The syntax here allows for very convenient incremental usage:
+By default, using priorities between 1 and 9 is recommended, with an exemplary interpretation like this:

+* 1 Ideas / "Someday"
+* 2 Later
+* 3 Soon
+* 4 Relevant
+* 5 Important
+* 9 DO NOW

+Internally, when giving a single digit, a 0 is appended, so that the default priorities increment in steps of 10.
+So in case you need more than 10 priorities, instead of stacking them on top, you can granularly add them in between.
+For example, `12` is in between `1` and `2`
+which are equivalent to `10` and `20`, not above `9` but above `09`!

+By default, only tasks with priority `35` and upward are shown so you can focus on what matters, but you can temporarily override that using `**PRIO`.

+### Quick Access

+Paper-based lists are often popular because you can quickly put down a bunch of items.
+Mostr offers three useful workflows depending on the use-case:
+If you want to TBC...

+- temporary task with subtasks (especially handy for progression)
+- Filter by recently created
+- Pin to bookmarks
+- high priority

 ## Reference